Tucker Reed: Murder and drug charges

-As of September 5, 2018, Reed faced a new charge of murder atop felony counts of first- and second- degree manslaughter of her uncle, Moore based on "some new evidence" that surfaced over the past couple of months, according to Deputy District Attorney Marco Boccato, who is prosecuting the case with District Attorney Beth Heckert.
+On September 5, 2018, Reed also faced a charge of 2nd degree murder atop felony counts of first- and second- degree manslaughter of her uncle based on "some new evidence" that had surfaced, according to Deputy District Attorney Marco Boccato, who prosecuted the case with District Attorney Beth Heckert.

 In January 2020, Reed faced charges of supplying contraband and unlawfully possessing heroin in jail.
 She was housed at Jackson County Jail at the time.

 On May 27, 2020, Reed pleaded guilty to a charge of second degree manslaughter in the death of her uncle.
 She was sentenced to six years, three months in prison.
 As terms of the plea deal, the charges of first degree manslaughter and second degree murder were dropped.
 She is incarcerated at Coffee Creek Correctional Facility in Wilsonville.
 In January 2021, Reed filed a malpractice lawsuit against her defense attorney alleging he failed to adequately represent her and caused her to accept a false plea deal that was not voluntary.
 The lawsuit was dismissed by the court in May 2021.

 In October 2020, Dateline NBC introduced a podcast about Reed's killing of her uncle, entitled "Killer Role".

 The following year, Snapped aired an episode that profiled the case.

+According to NBC documentary she was released November 2024.